 This financial literacy becomes all the more important if you have more than one child.
 Making sure your entire family has a solid financial footing to stand on concerning both education and savings should be a goal for all parents.

 TD Bank has a product called the “Simple Savings” account that's designed for people under 18 or a college student under 24.
-This account has a 0.05% APY, which is relatively low.
-The account comes with a $5.99 monthly fee, but it's waived if the account holder is under 18, making this appealing as a kids' account.
-The fee is also waived if you maintain $300 in the account at all times.
+This account has a 0.02% APY, which is relatively low.
+The account also comes with a $5 monthly fee, but TD waives this fee if you're under 18 or if you maintain a balance of at least $300.

 The USAA Savings Bank serves current and former members of the military and their families.
-If you qualify for an account, this could be a good option for your child.
+If you qualify for an account, this could be an excellent savings account for your child.

 You can set ATM withdrawal limits for your kid's account.
 This account comes with no minimum balance and no monthly service fees.
-And you need only $25 to open the account.
+There's a $25 minimum deposit requirement to open an account, and at the time of writing, USAA's kids savings account pays 0.01% APY.

 I know you want to set your child up for lifelong financial success.
 That means educating them about how money works as early as you can, and picking the right savings account is a large part of that.